data-monger/UofO_2021/CHmodule_16/README.md

 ## Overview

-Ingest, store and run analytics on Amazon reviews for a distinct product category utilizing "big-data" tools an methodologies.
+Ingest, store and run analytics on Amazon reviews using AWS and Google COLAB for a distinct product category utilizing "big-data" tools and methodologies.

 ## Results